 You don't always need to shop for known brands

-We have found during our test over the past few years that both styles of headphones can sound very good and as a result, we would generally advise you to once again look at how you intend to use your headphones and choose the one that best suits your needs.
+We have found during our testing over the past few years that both styles of headphones can sound very good .
+As a result, we would generally advise you to once again look at how you intend to use your headphones and choose the one that best suits your needs.

 Advantage: Over-ear Headphones

 Usually more comfortable with less pressure on the outer ear

 Larger size means the ability to house larger drivers